aucontraire/AirBnB_clone/README.md

 You can also use a file that contains the commands you want to run:

 ```$ cat commands.txt | ./console.py```

+### Storage

+Instances of classes are saved in a [JSON](https://www.json.org) string representation to the __file.json__ file at the root directory.
+Any modifications (additions, deletions, updates) to the objects are saved automatically to the file.
+The JSON file serves as a simple database that helps the data persist across sessions.

 ### Tests
 Testing is imperative to building any robust program.